 Whether a beginner or an avid participant in regular workouts, exercise during pregnancy is worth exploring, considering, and implementing!

 Benefits of Exercise During Pregnancy

-Prevent Blood Clots
+Aerobic Exercise Can Prevent Blood Clots

-Living a sedentary lifestyle increases the risk of harmful blood clots, which may potentially cause a blood clot in the placenta, heart attack, stroke, pulmonary embolism, and miscarriage according to the American Pregnancy Association.
+Living a sedentary lifestyle increases the risk of harmful blood clots, which may potentially cause a blood clot in the placenta.
+A blood clot can also lead to a heart attack, stroke, pulmonary embolism, and miscarriage according to the American Pregnancy Association.

 Constipation is a common issue during pregnancy, with up to half of women reporting constipation at some point throughout their duration.

-Reduce Back Pain
+A Pregnancy Workout May Reduce Back Pain

 Pregnant women often complain of back pain, especially as baby grows.
 Resistance training can reduce the severity of the pain by strengthening the muscles that support the back.